-Training includes e.g. pre-emptive and economical driving, loading, information on occupational safety and first aid training.
+Training includes, among other things, pre-emptive and economical driving, loading, information on occupational safety and first aid training.
 Most drivers also gain competence for working on an airfield in tasks relating to refuelling, cleaning, maintenance and repair and transportation.